DETAILED ACTION

 Bolene further teaches:

-the first node corresponds to a source node for the first product unit, (Col. 5, ll.
+the first node corresponds to a source node for the plurality of product units, (Col. 5, ll.
 32-34 “For example, a manufacturer trading partner in a supply chain may generate and/or publish “commissioning” events as an initiating event for a sellable item”; Fig. 17 shows that the commissioning event happens at the manufacturer.
 (SGLN code is for the manufacturer)) and

-the node information includes source information for the source node, the source information indicating at least one quality metric for the first product unit.
+the node information includes source information for the source node, the source information indicating at least one quality metric for the plurality of product units.
 (Col. 9, lines 7-9 “If there is more than one commissioning event, the system sets the child EPC state to a condition reflecting error”)

 Bolene further teaches: